monimoy07/Nbody_Sim/README.md

 # Include Files

-The include file contains the class definition of a vector type to store 3D polar coordinates.
+cvector.h : The include file contains the class definition of a vector type to store 3D cartesian coordinates, and associated functions.

-And a class definition for a galactic body.
+body.h : This contains the class definition for a galactic body and associated functions.
+This has the function to calculate the acceleration on each body, and this portion would require parallelization.